-Mishmeres Hakodesh also call the public phone repeatedly every day to ask whoever answers if there is a yeshivah bachur there for draft evasion.
-(They’re always concerned they missed one that didn’t appear on their list.)
+Mishmeres Hakodesh also calls the public phone repeatedly every day to ask whoever answers if there is a yeshivah bachur there for draft evasion.
+(They’re always concerned they missed one who didn’t appear on their list.)
 In return, the imprisoned soldier who answers treats the caller to a string of vulgar curses before slamming down the phone.

 Sometimes, the soldier tries to accommodate the caller, but usually not.